Loading course content...

 font-family: Arial;

-You can also download external fonts using tools such as Google Fonts, and then embed them into your webpage.
+You can also download external fonts using tools such as Google Fonts and embed them in your webpage.
 For example:

 To use the selected fonts, copy the <link> elements into the <head> section of index.html.